-Industrialisation and urbanisation2 depend upon each other.
-Industries are located around the cities where there are market of industrial goods and services like banking, insurance, transport, labour, consultants and financial services are available.
+Industrialization and urbanisation depend upon each other.
+Industries are located around the cities where there are markets of industrial goods and services like banking, insurance, transport, labour, consultants and financial services are available.

-During pre-independence era manufacturing units were located near the sea ports for overseas trade such as Mumbai, Kolkata, Chennai.
-Many industries tends to come together to make use of advantages offered by urban centres known as Agglomeration Economies3.
+During the pre-independence era manufacturing units were located near the sea ports for overseas trade such as Mumbai, Kolkata, Chennai.
+Many industries tend to come together to make use of advantages offered by urban centres known as Agglomeration Economies3.